hvpkod/MML/MML-Rule-Book.md

   fall under the same rules as listed below (see section III-A, and section IV-A-Trade Vetoes).

-- TDD weeks before the planned draft date should the maximum number of five (5) keepers be communicated to be selectable for final 3 keepers.
+- TBD weeks before the planned draft date should the maximum number of five (5) keepers be communicated to be selectable for final 3 keepers.

 - The evening before the draft should the final 3 keepers be selected with draft value.